keboola/connection-docs/transformations/index.md

 ### Dependencies
 Dependencies allow you to chain transformation steps in older projects.
 A given transformation is executed after all required steps have been executed.

-Originally, we thought this was a cool idea; it allowed everyone to build a network of interdependent and reusable blocks of SQL code.
-However, a network of nontransparent dependency trees was usually created, so we have decided to abolish this feature in the near future.
-If possible, please do not use dependencies as it will make future migrations easier.